Tamas-Gavlider/The-Hunger-Gamers/README.md

 # Hunger Gamers

-Hunger Gamers is a responsive website allowing users to view on range of devices.<br> The purpose of the page is to get people together and  have a few carefree hours while playing video games and enjoying our delicious food.
+Hunger Gamers is a responsive website allowing users to view on range of devices.<br> The purpose of the page is to get people together and  have a few carefree hours while playing video games and enjoying the delicious food.
 The weekend events will guarantee the fun for everyone.

 ![Responsivenes](/docs/testing/Screenshot%202024-08-03%20at%2012.47.14.png)